 - other investment (including derivatives); and

 The first two categories of surveys use cutoff techniques and cover both flows (gross transactions) and positions in financial assets and liabilities broken down by instrument, currency and country.
-The related income is also covered by the respective surveys (dividends declared, dividends paid and received, interest accrued, interest paid and received, etc.), as well as profit and loss accounts.
+Information on related income is also requested in the respective surveys (dividends, interest, etc.), as well as profit and loss accounts.

 The third category of survey gathers data related to securities.
-It covers the holdings, issues and short positions of residents, as well as the custodian activities of residents.
-The data only concern positions and are reported on a security-by-security basis with ISIN codes (or some other agreed identification codes).
+It covers the holdings, issues and short positions of residents, as well as management activities of residents.
+The data only concern positions and are reported on a security-by-security basis with ISIN codes (or other agreed identification codes).

-The External Statistics Unit derives the flows from the reported positions, as well as the valuation changes due to fluctuations in prices and exchange rates.
+The National Bank of Belgium derives the flows from the reported positions, as well as the valuation changes due to fluctuations in prices and exchange rates.

 (f) Trade credits: a monthly survey is addressed to a sample of enterprises reporting transactions in goods.

-(g) Other sources: besides organising its own surveys, the NBB is authorised to require all necessary information from any public agency if the information available fulfils its needs and the public agency is obliged to deliver the data.
-The NBB is also entitled to agree upon a similar process with any representative association so that the NBB has not to implement a data collection procedure for data available elsewhere, preventing in that way the enterprises to report the same data twice.
-Administrative sources are also used, e.g. the Social Security Agency provides data on labour income.
+(g) Other sources: besides organising its own surveys, the NBB is authorised to require all necessary information from any public agency if the information available meets its requirements.
+For this reason, the NBB does not have to implement a data collection procedure for data available elsewhere, preventing in that way the enterprises to report the same data twice.
+Administrative sources are also used, e.g. the National Social Security Office provides data on labour income.

 For all surveys, the most significant enterprises have to report flows or positions on a monthly basis.